carlosmaniero/pygamii/docs/tutorial/collision.md

 ## Collision

-This methods checks if objects is in collision with another object.
+This method check if objects is in collision with another object.
 This returns a boolean.

 ## On collision

-On collision is a event method.
 This is called from `MoveAction` and `MultipleMoveAction` when `collision` methods returns `True`.

 ## Create another Object